humay7/SRPV2/README.md

 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

-Also install these packages by running the below line on Terminal pip install opencv-python virtualenv matplotlib pandas numpy scikit-learn
+Also install these packages by running the below line on Terminal pip install opencv-python virtualenv matplotlib pandas numpy scikit-learn argparse

 Use parameters.json file to configure the runs